 Federal Criminal Defense for Passport Fraud

-We work hard to keep our clients out of federal prison, defend the case if they're defensible.
-If they're not defensible, then obviously, we're going to attempt to negotiate with the prosecutors and get a resolution that is fair.
+We work hard to keep our clients out of federal prison and defend the case if they're defensible.
+If they're not defensible, then obviously, we will attempt to negotiate with the prosecutors and get a fair resolution.

-One that makes sense under the circumstance and allows the client to still live and work in the United States, provide for their family — basically to survive in very difficult times right now.
+One that makes sense under the circumstances and allows the client to live still and work in the United States, provide for their family, and survive in very difficult times right now.

 I've been handling cases in the Central District and all over the United States for the past almost 30 years.
 I know how to attack the problem.